swarupanandadhua/HelloKishan/README.md

-# farmapp
+# FarmApp

-A Flutter Project to provide a platform to the Farmers to sell agricultural products.
+A Flutter Project to provide a platform to the Farmers for selling agricultural products.

 ## Getting Started
-// TODO
+Run the command : `git clone https://github.com/swarupanandadhua/farmapp.git`